Alejogb1/job-board/blog-data/jpa-concurrency-issue-on-release-of-batch-it-still-contained-jdbc-statements.md

 id: "jpa-concurrency-issue-on-release-of-batch-it-still-contained-jdbc-statements"
 ---

-Okay so you're dealing with a JPA concurrency problem right specifically around batch releases and lingering JDBC statements I've been there man trust me it's a classic head-scratcher This isn't some newbie issue this is where JPA and JDBC start showing their teeth and you realize that abstraction has its limits
+ so you're dealing with a JPA concurrency problem right specifically around batch releases and lingering JDBC statements I've been there man trust me it's a classic head-scratcher This isn't some newbie issue this is where JPA and JDBC start showing their teeth and you realize that abstraction has its limits

 Been doing this stuff for like 15 years now started back when Java was like well less mature you know And I swear I've chased down more race conditions and concurrency bugs than I've had hot dinners So I've seen this exact scenario play out before and I have a few ideas about what might be going on and how to debug it